 Sea Kayaking with Whales in the San Juan Islands

 Orca whales, also known as Killer whales, are perhaps the most iconic symbol of the San Juan Islands of Washington State.
-Every summer thousands of visitors come here in hopes of catching a glimpse of these beautiful animals, and sea kayaking with Orca whales is one of the most highly sought after experiences.
+Every summer thousands of visitors come here in hopes of catching a glimpse of these beautiful animals, and encountering Orca whales is one of the most highly sought after experiences.

 Nothing quite compares with the feeling of floating in a kayak on the surface of the water and seeing a family of whales passing by.
 Occasionally the sounds of their songs can even reverberate through the hulls of the kayaks and, because we move silently, the sharp sounds of their breathing pierces the air.
 The additional thrill of being in proximity to such a large and intelligent creature is truly a world-class experience.